davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 ## Tools and Products

-The distinction between a *tool* and a *product* almost never has anything to do with scale, with technology stack, or with ...
+The distinction between a *tool* and a *product* almost never has anything to do with scale or with technology stack.
 I can't think of a single instance when a colleague presented me with a business problem and the "product" answer was "Yeah, but let's do that at web scale", or "Yeah, but let's build it in React."
 You can build narrow, non-product solutions to business problems in any stack, and scale them as high as you want.
 They're still not products.

 The distinction has far more to do with how you frame what you are building.
 Are you going to the root of the business problem?
 Are you imagining the general problem of which this is a specific instance?
 Are you inviting, persuading, cajoling your stakeholders to reimagine how they could reach their goals?
 You're probably building a product.
 Are you reifying the way things are done by hand today in code?
 Is what you're building fragile to small changes in business process or stakeholder requests?
 Do you understand the _how_, but not the _why_, of what you're creating?
 You're likely building a tool.